dinukasaminda/filebox/README.md

 file shere with public wifi network using this nodejs simple server file uploada and download support for pc and mobile without internet

-simple download this repo and
+simple download this repo and <br>
 1 ) run command: node app.js
 2 ) browse with url http://localhost:8080/
 3 ) upload files